Coconut Milk Crepes

 crepe folded in quarters on a cutting board.

 You’ll repeat this process with the rest of the crepe batter.
 I ended up using two pans to speed the process along.
-I didn’t have another 6-inch nonstick skillet, so I used a 10-inch nonstick skillet.
+I didn’t have another 6-inch skillet so I used a 10-inch nonstick skillet.
 The crepe batter is thick enough that it’ll only create a 6-inch crepe, so don’t worry if your pan is a little larger.

 Topping ideas